Difference Between Nomad and Terraform

 2. Nomad supports reporting detailed statistics in many of its drivers.
 Terraform is designed to support any type of resource.

 3. Nomad is classified for Cluster management.
-Terraform is classified for Infrastructure build.
+Terraform is classified as Infrastructure build.

 4. Nomad is run online.
 Terraform is run offline.

-6. Nomad is used by popular organizations like Trivago, Roblox, circles, pandora, deluxe, and Radix.
-Terraform is used by popular organizations like Uber Technologies, Instacart, and Slack.
+6. Nomad is used by popular organizations like Trivago, Roblox, circles, Pandora, deluxe, and Radix.
+Popular organizations like Uber Technologies, Instacart, and Slack use Terraform.

 References